AntonioFalcaoJr/EventualShop/README.md

 > Domain-Driven Design is an approach to software development that centers the development on programming a domain model that has a rich understanding of the processes and rules of a domain.
 The name comes from a 2003 book by Eric Evans that describes the approach through a catalog of patterns.
 Since then a community of practitioners have further developed the ideas, spawning various other books and training courses.
 The approach is particularly suited to complex domains, where a lot of often-messy logic needs to be organized.
 >
 > Fowler, Martin.
-"DomainDrivenDesign," *martinfowler.com*, last edited on 22 April 2020.
+"DomainDrivenDesign", *martinfowler.com*, last edited on 22 April 2020.
 > https://martinfowler.com/bliki/DomainDrivenDesign.html

 ### Aggregate